rkt/rkt/Documentation/subcommands/run.md

 ## Image Addressing

-Images can be run by either their name, their hash, an explicit transport address, or a Docker registry URL.
+Images can be run by either their name, their hash, an explicit transport address, or a Docker registry URL. rkt will automatically [fetch](fetch.md) them if they're not present in the local store.

 ```
 # Run by name